paulossjunior/AzureDevOps/README.md

 # Application Software Artifact That access Microsft Azure DevOPS
 ## Goal
-A example of Application Software Artifact That access Microsft Azure DevOPS to retrieve data.
+A example of Application Software Artifact that access Microsft Azure DevOPS to retrieve data.

-## Documentation
+## Documentation about entities

 The Documentation can be found in this [link](./docs/README.md)

-## Generate documentation
+## Generate code documentation

 To create the code documentation:
 ```bash